Skip to Content

 Eligible patients should be considered for entry into carefully controlled clinical trials comparing various postoperative chemotherapy regimens.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III colon cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage III colon cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Stage IV colon cancer denotes distant metastatic disease.
 Treatment of recurrent colon cancer depends on the sites of recurrent disease demonstrable by physical examination and/or radiographic studies.
 In addition to standard radiographic procedures, radioimmunoscintography may add clinical information that may affect management.
 Such approaches have not led to improvements in long-term outcome measures such as survival.